hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

  3. **RPC**: RPC (Remote Procedure Call) is a JSON RPC interface compatible with Ethereum.
 For a software application to interact with the Ethereum blockchain (by reading blockchain data and/or sending transactions to the network), it must connect to an Ethereum node.
 RPC enables integration of the zkEVM with existing tools, such as Metamask, Etherscan and Infura.
 It adds transactions to the **Pool** and interacts with the **State** using read-only methods.

 4. **State**: A subcomponent that implements the Merkle Tree and connects to the DB backend.
-It checks integrity at the block level (information related to gas, block size, among others) and some transaction-related information (signatures, sufficient balance).
+It checks integrity at the block level (information related to gas and block size, among others) and some transaction-related information (signatures, sufficient balance).
 State also stores smart contract code into the Merkle tree and processes transactions using the EVM.

 5. **zkProver**: All the rules for a transaction to be valid are implemented and enforced in the zkProver.
-A zkProver performs complex mathematical computations in the form of polynomials and assembly language; these are then verified on a Smart Contract.
+A zkProver performs complex mathematical computations in the form of polynomials and assembly language; these are then verified on a smart contract.
 Those rules could be seen as constraints that a transaction must accomplish in order to be able to modify the state tree or the exit tree.
 The zkProver is the most complex module; it required developing two new programming languages to implement the needed elements.
 Read below to know more about zkProver.

 ### zkProver